metallurgical/docker-development/README.md

 - **-t**: Renaming our docker image
 - **.**: Build will run on current folder where `docker` command is executed

-Once finish build the image, we can run it to test it our from browser by using following command:
+Once finish build the image, we can run it to test it out from browser by using following command:

 ```
 docker run <--rm> -p 8080:80 laravel-app